aimmac23/selenium-video-node/INSTALLATION.md

 ## Other Helpful information

-WINDOWS: The classpath seperator (for the -cp argument) is ";" instead of ":" - nothing will tell report incorrect usage as an error, but you will get ClassNotFound exceptions.
+WINDOWS: The classpath seperator (for the -cp argument) is ";" instead of ":" - nothing will report incorrect usage as an error, but you will get ClassNotFound exceptions.